 Audit and Finance Committee.
 The audit and finance committee is comprised entirely of independent directors who meet the independence requirements of the NASDAQ Rules and Rule 10A-3 of the Exchange Act, and includes at least one "audit committee financial expert," as required by applicable SEC regulations.
 The audit and finance committee is also established in accordance with section 3(a)(58)(A) of the Exchange Act (15 U.S.C.
 78c(a)(58)(A)).
-The audit and finance committee is responsible for, among other things, retaining and overseeing our independent auditors; assisting the Board in its oversight of the integrity of our financial statements, the qualifications, independence and performance of our independent auditors and our compliance with legal and regulatory requirements; reviewing and approving the plan and scope of the internal and external audit; pre-approving any audit and finance committee is responsible for reviewing with the Chief Executive Officer and Chief Financial Officer and independent auditors the adequacy and effectiveness of our internal controls, preparing the audit and finance committee report to be filed with the SEC and reviewing and assessing annually the audit and finance committee in fiscal year 2019 with Mr. Rudkin serving as Chairman.
+The audit and finance committee is responsible for, among other things, retaining and overseeing our independent auditors; assisting the Board in its oversight of the integrity of our financial statements, the qualifications, independence and performance of our independent auditors and our compliance with legal and regulatory requirements; reviewing and approving the plan and scope of the internal and external audit; pre-approving any audit and non-audit services provided by our independent auditors; and approving fees to be paid to our internal audit service providers.
+Additionally, the audit and finance committee is responsible for reviewing with the Chief Executive Officer and Chief Financial Officer and independent auditors the adequacy and effectiveness of our internal controls, preparing the audit and finance committee report to be filed with the SEC and reviewing and assessing annually the audit and finance committee's performance and the adequacy of its charter.
+Messrs.
+Rudkin, Sawyer and Terry served on our audit and finance committee in fiscal year 2019 with Mr. Rudkin serving as Chairman.
 The Board has determined that Mr. Rudkin qualifies as an "audit committee financial expert," as defined by the SEC.
 The audit and finance committee met four times during fiscal year 2019.